Discovery Ridge, Saskatchewan

-Discovery Ridge is an organized hamlet within the Rural Municipality (RM) of Corman Park No. 344 in the Canadian province of Saskatchewan.
-It is on the north side of Highway 5 approximately 16 km east of downtown Saskatoon.
+Discovery Ridge is an organized hamlet within the Rural Municipality of Corman Park No. 344 in the Canadian province of Saskatchewan.
+It is on the north side of Highway 5, approximately 16 km east of downtown Saskatoon.

 Government

 While Discovery Ridge is under the jurisdiction of the RM of Corman Park No. 344, it has a three-person hamlet board that is chaired by Ed Underwood.